-The ERA provides guidance on those aspects of the Licence and Merredin Solar Farm 's performance criteria, which it expects to be reported upon and included in the scope of the performance audit in its Electricity Compliance Reporting Manual (Reporting Manual).
+The ERA provides guidance on those aspects of the Licence and Merredin Solar Farm's performance criteria, which it expects to be reported upon and included in the scope of the performance audit in its Electricity Compliance Reporting Manual (Reporting Manual).

 The audit approach applies the singular audit priority assessment approach to identify all applicable licence obligations.
-Each of the compliance requirements identified in the Reporting Manual have been evaluated for applicability to Merredin Solar Farm's operations and used as the basis for determining the performance criteria to be considered for the audit.
+Each of the compliance requirements identified in the Reporting Manual have been evaluated for applicability to Merredin Project Company's electricity generation operations and used as the basis for determining the performance criteria to be considered for the audit.
 All applicable compliance requirements are listed at Appendix 2.

-The audit period is 19 December 2017 to 30 April 2021.
-This is Merredin Solar Farm's first performance audit.
-Since the granting of the licence the Reporting Manual has undergone two revisions to reflect changes in electricity licensees' obligations.
-The revised versions of the Reporting Manual were issued in
+The audit period is 31 August 2022 to 30 August 2024.
+The Reporting Manual has undergone two revisions since 31 August 2022, to reflect changes in electricity licensees' obligations.
+The revised versions of the Reporting Manual were issued in January 2023 and February 2023.